QiQing-L/Financial-Tracker/README.md

-# Project Title
+# Financial Tracker

 ## Description of the Project

-Briefly describe what this Java console application does.
-Mention its purpose and who the intended users are.
-Explain the main functionality and what problems it aims to solve.
+This Java CLI application lets users track all financial transactions for personal or business use.
+Transactions are stored in a single file (transactions.csv) and include date, time, description, vendor, and amount.

+Users can add deposits or make payments while choosing to manually enter the date and time or automatically use the current timestamp.
+The ledger screen displays transactions newest first and allows filtering by deposits, payments, or running pre-defined and custom reports (e.g., month-to-date, previous year, or by vendor).

+Designed for anyone who wants a simple, reliable way to manage financial records without complex accounting software.

 ## User Stories

 List the user stories that guided the development of your application.
 Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."

+- As a user, I want to have access to the home screen until I choose to exit the application, so that I can continue using the application for multiple tasks without restarting it each time.

+- As a user, I want all entries to show the newest entries (date & time) first in the ledger, so that I can view transactions in order.

+- As a user, I want all transactions in the application to be read from and saved to a file named "transactions.csv", so that I can view and maintain a complete transaction history in one place.

+- As a user, I want to be able to add new deposit information and save it to the CSV file, so that I can keep a record of all my deposit transactions.

+- As a user, I want to be able to add payment (debit) information and save it to the CSV file, so that I can keep a record of all my payment transactions.

-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+- As a user, I want to be able to view reports with custom searches on my transactions, so that I can easily find my transaction activity based on specific time periods or vendors.

-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a user, I want to have options on the Ledger screen to view all my transactions in different ways, so that I can easily review my transactions by category, date range, or vendor.
 ## Setup

 Instructions on how to set up and run the project using IntelliJ IDEA.